rspamd/rspamd.com/doc/configuration/settings.md

 	+ `symbols_disabled` - array of disabled checks by symbol name (all other rules are enabled)
 	+ `groups_disabled` - array of disabled checks by group name (all other rules are enabled)
 - `symbols` - add symbols from the list if a rule has matched
+- `inverse` - inverse match (e.g. it will NOT match when all elements are matched and vice-versa)

 If `symbols_enabled` or `groups_enabled` are found in `apply` element, then Rspamd disables all checks with the exception of the enabled ones.
 When `enabled` and `disabled` options are both presented, then the precedence of operations is the following: